 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that could cause disruption to your daily life.
-They could cause smelly water damage, bad smells, and even health risks.
-If they are not addressed promptly, blocked drains can cause grave problems to the plumbing system, which can lead to expensive repair or even replacement.
+Blocked drains are an inconvenience that can disrupt your daily life.
+They can cause water damage, bad smells and even health hazards.
+If not promptly dealt with blocked drains could cause serious problems in your plumbing system, which could lead to costly fixes or replacings.

 Key Takeaways

-- The blockage of drains can affect your daily life and cause flooding, unpleasant smells, and even health issues.
+- The blockage of drains can affect your routine and can cause the destruction of your home, bad odours and even health hazards.

-- Grease, oil and fat accumulations can stick to the pipes’ walls causing blockages; avoid pouring grease down the drain, or use hot water and soap for cleaning dishes.
+- The fat, oil and grease accumulation can build up on the walls of pipes, leading to blockages.
+Avoid pouring grease down the drain, or use soap and hot water while cleaning dishes.

-- The roots of trees naturally expand into the soil to search for nutrients which may cause significant damage to pipes and even completely block them leading to flooding; regularly keep trees in the vicinity of drainage systems by pruning them.
+- Tree roots naturally extend themselves into the earth to seek nutrients that could cause severe damages and blockages to pipes leading to flooding; regularly maintain nearby trees around drainage systems by pruning them.

 - Hair

-In this post, we’ll explore five reasons for blocked drains and ways to prevent them from happening.
+In this article, we’ll look at five common reasons for blocked drains and the best way to stop them from happening.

-Grease, oil and fat may appear like harmless materials to drain down the toilet, but over time they accumulate within the wall of the pipes causing obstruction.
-In this case it is impossible for water to flow freely through the drainpipes.
-It is best to avoid throwing grease down the drain or use hot water and soap to wash your hands when cleaning dishes because it assists to break down grease-based substances.
+Oil, grease, and fat could appear as harmless substances to dump down the drain however, over time, they begin to accumulate within the wall of the pipes, causing an obstruction.
+When this occurs the water can’t flow freely through drainpipes.
+It is best to avoid spilling grease into the drain.
+Alternatively, utilize soap and hot water during cleaning dishes, as this helps break down greasy substances.

 Cause 2.
 Tree Roots

-As time passes, tree roots naturally extend their roots into the earth in search of nutrients, which leads to them expanding towards underground pipes.
-Once they’re inside, the tree roots could cause significant damage and may completely block them, causing flooding.
-Therefore, it is essential that if are near trees that you maintain their growth around drainage systems by pruning the trees regularly.
+Over time tree roots naturally extend into the ground looking for nutrients.
+This implies that they expand towards underground pipes.
+Once inside the pipes, tree roots could cause significant damage and could completely stop them from flowing, causing flooding.
+Therefore, it is essential that if have trees around to maintain the growth of your trees in the drainage system by trimming them in a regular manner.

-It’s not difficult to conclude that flushing biodegradable products such as toilet paper, wet wipes and so on. aren’t likely to cause major issues in the end, but when too many of these items are put down toilets they will resultantly pile up and push others away, which can result in nasty smells emanating around toilets/bin areas too!
-Be aware of what needs to be flushed and which shouldn’t (i. e only toilet papers should be flushed away).
+It’s easy to think that flushing biodegradable products such as toilet paper, wet wipes etc. aren’t likely to cause major issues in the end, However, if a large amount of these items are put in the toilets, they’ll pile up and push others away, that block pipes.
+This can result in nasty smells emanating around toilets/bin areas too!
+Always be aware of what should be flushed and which shouldn’t (i. the only toilet papers should have to be flushed).

 Additional Information